Consumer Reports reviews popular online tax-prep services — and finds a few problems

 - TurboTax Deluxe is user-friendly.
 It clearly outlined how the new tax law affects an individual user.
 “Assuming you don’t have complex questions, you can probably use this successfully, if you have wage income, a mortgage, and dependents.”

-A full review with more on what CR found is posted on ConsumerReports.org.
+A full review with more on what Consumer Reports found is posted on ConsumerReports.org.

 A FEW HELPFUL TIPS